ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 **SQL Approach**

 While SQL is a powerful and efficient tool for managing large datasets, it is well-suited for structured data analysis on databases.
-For this project, the following steps were performed using PostgreSQL:
+The following steps were performed using PostgreSQL to ensure the dataset was ready for in-depth analysis:

 Step 1: File Setup and Data Merging:

-The 12 CSV files were imported into the public.bike_trips table using PostgreSQL’s COPY command.
-This method efficiently loaded the data into a relational database, avoiding the issues with row limitations that Excel faced.
+The 12 CSV files were imported into the public.bike_trips table using PostgreSQL's COPY command.
+  - Create table to store dataset: A new table named bike_trips was created in PostgreSQL to hold the dataset.
+The table structure was defined with appropriate data types for each column, ensuring compatibility with the data in the CSV files.
+  - Importing the CSV files: PostgreSQL’s COPY command was used to import the CSV files directly into the bike_rides table.

 Step 2: Data Cleaning:

-To ensure data quality, several cleaning steps were performed:
+Data cleaning is crucial to ensure the dataset is accurate and suitable for analysis.
+Several steps were implemented to clean the data:

-  - Removing duplicates: Duplicate records were identified and removed from the dataset using a ROW_NUMBER() function that partitioned by ride_id.
-Any records with a duplicate ride_id were deleted, leaving only one unique record for each ride.
+  - Removing duplicates: Duplicate records were identified and removed based on the ride_id using PostgreSQL’s ROW_NUMBER() function.
+This ensured that each ride had only one unique entry.
-  - Removing rows with NULL values: Rows with NULL values in key columns like started_at, ended_at, start_station_name, or end_station_name were deleted, as missing critical information could skew analysis.
+  - Removing rows with NULL values: Rows with NULL values in critical columns (e.g., started_at, ended_at, start_station_name, end_station_name) were removed to prevent incomplete or inaccurate data from skewing the analysis.
-  - Removing outliers: Outliers based on ride duration were removed.
-For example, records where the ride duration was less than 1 minute or greater than 24 hours were deleted.
+  - Removing outliers: Outliers based on ride duration were identified and removed.
+Specifically, records where the ride duration was less than 1 minute or greater than 24 hours were filtered out.

 Step 3: Data Transformation:

-Several key transformations were performed on the dataset to make it more suitable for analysis:
+To prepare the dataset for analysis, several transformations were applied to create new columns and extract relevant features:

-  - Creating a new column for ride duration: A new column, ride_length, was added to the table.
-The ride length was calculated as the difference between the ended_at and started_at timestamps, measured in minutes.
-This transformation enabled analysis of ride durations.
+  - Creating a new column for ride duration: A new column, ride_length, was created to calculate the duration of each ride in minutes.
+The duration was calculated as the difference between the ended_at and started_at timestamps.
-  - Extracting the day of the week: A new column, day_of_week, was created to extract the day of the week from the started_at timestamp.
-The day of the week was represented as an integer where 1 = Sunday and 7 = Saturday, which facilitated analysis of patterns by day.
+  - Extracting the day of the week: A new column, day_of_week, was added to extract the day of the week from the started_at timestamp.
+The days of the week were represented as integers, where 1 = Sunday and 7 = Saturday.

 SQL QUERIES: